brevzin/cpp_proposals/md/deducing-this.md

 The second example now fails correctly.
 Previously, we had four candidates: the two non-`const` ones were removed from the overload set due to `fun`'s non-`const` call operator being `delete`d, and the two `const` ones which were viable.
 But now, we only have one candidate. `Self` gets deduced as `call_wrapper<fun>`, which requires `fun`'s non-`const` call operator to be well-formed.
 Since it is not, the call is an error.
 There is no opportunity for fallback since there is only one overload ever considered.

 As a result, this singular overload then has precisely the desired behavior: working, for `unfriendly`, and not working, for `fun`.

+# History

+**Changes from r0**: The first draft of this proposal used the syntax `Self&& this <identifier>`, we have instead moved the `this` keyword up to the front (as `this Self&& <identififer>`) to make it more immediately visually apparent and to simplify the grammar.
+Additionally, the ability to take the explicit object parameter _by value_ has been removed.
+That parameter now must have reference type.

 # Acknowledgements